ungoogled-software/ungoogled-chromium/README.md

 All features come in the form of patches.
 Patches are stored in the `patches` directory, with the exception of system-dependant patches (these are in the `build_templates` directory).

-Here's some information on what's in the `patches` directory:
+Here's a summary of the `patches` directory contents:
 * `ungoogled-chromium/`
   * This directory contains new patches for ungoogled-chromium.
 They implement the features described above.
 * `iridium-browser`